superduper-io/superduper/README.md

 # Contributing :seedling:

 #### There are many ways to contribute, and they are not limited to writing code.
 We welcome all contributions such as:
-- bug reports
+- Bug reports
-- documentation improvements
+- Documentation improvements
-- enhancement suggestions
+- Enhancement suggestions
-- feature requests
+- Feature requests
-- expanding the tutorials and use case examples
+- Expanding the tutorials and use case examples

 SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.